lpolovets/lpolovets.github.io/support/README.md

 Our approach is to be actively helpful and supportive without being meddlesome or getting in the way.
 We’re laid back and nonjudgmental – whether things are going well or not, we’re not going to add to your stress; we’re just going to roll up our sleeves to help wherever we can.

-Areas where we can help:
+Below are some specific areas where we can help.

 ## Fundraising Support

 * We’ll iterate on the deck content together, then introduce you to designers when the deck is ready for final touches.
 * We’ll do pitch practice sessions together until you’re comfortable with the pitch.
-* We’ll introduce you to the best investors for you – both the well known ones that everyone wants to talk to, and the under the radar investors that have deep experience in the category you’re focused on.
+* We’ll introduce you to the best investors for you – both the well-known ones that everyone wants to talk to, and the under the radar investors that have deep experience in the category you’re focused on.
+* The rate at which companies we work with raise follow-on rounds has historically been ~70% at both Humba and Susa Ventures.
+This is about 2x the 30-35% industry average.

 ## Strategic Support